pinnace/burp-jwt-fuzzhelper-extension/README.md

 ## Fuzzing examples

-### Example 3: `kid` parameter fuzzing
+### Example 3: `kid` claim fuzzing

 [Bitcoin CTF](https://bitcoinctf.com) had a challenge last year involving an improperly handled `kid` field.
+Here's how this extension could help you attack that.

-Looking at [RFC7515](https://tools.ietf.org/html/rfc7515#section-4.1.4), we can see that the `kid` value is an optional claim field in the header section of a JWT token providing a 'hint' to the operator as to which key was used to sign the token.
+Looking at [RFC7515](https://tools.ietf.org/html/rfc7515#section-4.1.4), we can see that the `kid` (key id) value is an optional claim field in the header section of a JWT token providing a 'hint' to the operator as to which key was used to sign the token.
 This is useful if multiple keys are used.
 Implementation itself is unspecified and up to the operator.
-Since the `kid` parameter may, and often is, parsed before verifying the signature and implementation itself is up to the operator, this field presents a new attack vector.
+Since the `kid` parameter may, and often is, parsed before verifying the signature and implementation itself is up to the operator, this field presents a possible attack vector.

-In the Bitcoin CTF, the `kid` field turned out to be a filename the user could specify.
+In the Bitcoin CTF, the `kid` field turned out to be a filename under control of the user.
 By specifying a CSS or JS file with known contents and manipulating the algorithm, they could generate a valid token.
 To test this with this fuzzer, one could do the following:

 To exploit this using the fuzzer you would do the following: